oliv9286/builder-interview/README.md

 --code and artwork by Olivia Zhang 2016--

+To start game:
+- open index.html in the browser

 Requirements
 - this game is intended to be controlled by 2 players
 - player 1 controls character Mr.Blob using key "A"